 Knee Orthosis – A wide range of prefabricated and custom knee orthoses are used to treat a multitude of knee problems like, including ligament damage, sprain, instabilities, post-operative care, osteoarthritis and tendonitis.
 Knee orthoses for treatment of tendonitis and general knee pain are commonly made from neoprene or elastics, while orthoses for treatment of ligament damage are custom-fabricated from thermoplastics or laminates.

-Knee Ankle Foot Orthosis - Controls both front to back and side-to-side motion of the knee and ankle with a variety of options for knee joints and ankle joints.
-Commonly used when control of the knee, ankle and foot are needed.
-It will provide stability in the presence of disorders, such as stroke, spinal cord injury, cerebral palsy and polio.
-KAFO's are also used to position contracted limbs and to treat fractures.
+Knee Ankle Foot Orthosis – Controls both front-to-back and side-to-side motion of the knee and ankle with a variety of options for knee joints and ankle joints.
+Commonly used when control of the knee, ankle, and foot is needed.
+It will provide stability in the presence of disorders, such as stroke, spinal cord injury, cerebral palsy, and polio.
+KAFOs are also used to position contracted limbs and to treat fractures.
 They are typically made of thermoplastics or laminates, custom-fabricated from a negative impression of the affected limb.